 - A regional flood management action plan was formulated and regional report on trans-boundary floods updated.

 - Regional Post Disaster Recovery Planning was strengthened:

-- Working paper on the role of ECOWAS in recovery planning was finalised.
+- Working paper on the role of ECOWAS in recovery planning was finalized.

 Partnerships and Coordination

-The project directly coordinated with the European Commission officials overseeing the ACP-EU NDRR Program in Brussels.
-The task team regularly briefed EU Delegations, which woredk closely with the respective RECs and African Union Commission (AUC) in Addis Abeba, Abuja, Libreville, Nairobi and Gaborone.
+The project team directly coordinated with the European Commission officials overseeing the ACP-EU NDRR Program in Brussels.
+The team regularly briefed EU Delegations, which worked closely with the respective RECs and African Union Commission (AUC) in Addis Ababa, Abuja, Libreville, Nairobi and Gaborone.

 - Window 1